 The Conservation Strategy and CVFPP as a whole support two of the key actions identified in the California Water Action Plan, in particular increasing flood protection and protecting and restoring important ecosystems.

-You may view the Draft Conservation Strategy and Executive Summary at the links below.
+You may view the Email Announcement, 2016 Draft Conservation Strategy, and Conservation Strategy Development Overview at the links below.

 - Announcement about Release of 2016 Conservation Strategy

 - 2016 Draft Conservation Strategy (PDF, 5.1 MB)